CosmoObs/SLtools/PerturbativeMethod/examples/aareadme.txt

 # Sept 27, 2010

+---------------------------- Code contents of this dir:

+---- perturbedSIS_with_ellipticalSource.cpp* -- Doxygenated -- this
+     incorporates an off-axis perturber, and takes 9 arguments in the command line corresponding to source and perturber properties (start: 9/2010)

+---------------------------- How to run things:

 --- To make caustic curves of Fig 8, do:

    ./a.out 5000 0 0 0 0 0 0 0 0 0.1